riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/SoftwareUpdate.md

 ```

 ### Cleanup
-- `.part` files are automatically cleaned up as part of the upload processing (e.g. during `processFirmwareStream`)
+- `.part` files are automatically cleaned up as part of the upload processing (e.g. during `processSoftwareUpdateStream`)
 - Failed uploads are cleaned up by the upload handler and leave no persistent artifacts
 - Stale temporary files are opportunistically removed during subsequent uploads